 Ways of Thinking Theological Inquiry

-Theological inquiry is the study of theological texts, associated narratives, varied textual interpretations, and the resulting theological doctrines.
+Theological Inquiry is the critical examination and critique of theological texts, associated narratives, varied textual interpretations, and theological doctrines.

 Alignment with LIVE learning outcomes